 In summary, the new formula reduced proteins, omega-3, Taurine, and DHA, this is not good.
 A good change was reducing the low-glycemic carbs from 20% to 19%.

 In my opinion, due to the change from boneless meats to “fresh meats” which may include bones and the addition of whole eggs, the formula increased the amount of Calcium and Phosphorus.
-The new Orijen formula doesn’t guarantee a maximum amount of minerals you are feeding your cat and it’s always good to know how much minerals you are feeding your pet.
+The new Orijen formula doesn’t guarantee a maximum amount of minerals you are feeding your cat and it’s always good to know how many minerals you are feeding your pet.
 Too many minerals could cause urinary issues.
-Due to these facts, in my opinion, the changes to the new formula did not point to the right direction.
+Due to these facts, in my opinion, the changes to the new formula did not point in the right direction.

-Though this formula has a lower quality in comparison to the original, it’s still a good cat food, it’s a protein-based recipe and informing all the 11 essential amino-acids cats need.
+Though this formula has a lower quality in comparison to the original, it’s still a good cat food, it’s a protein-based recipe and informing all the 11 essential amino acids cats need.